 Felix and Derinda

 They settled in the area around Shiloh (then Hopkins County) more than 20 years before Delta County was formed.
 Charleston and Ben Franklin were the trade centers nearby and Jefferson was the largest city in the region.
-The countryside was full of timber, wild game and even Indians lived here too.
-These were true pioneer times in this area, as Texas was still an independent nation seeking statehood.
+The countryside was full of timber, wild game and even Indians .
+These were true pioneer times in this area, as Texas was still an independent Republic seeking statehood.

-Felix died on October 25, 1880; Derinda on September 14, 1873.
+Derinda died on September 14, 1873; Felix on October 25, 1880.
 They are both buried in Shiloh cemetary outside of Cooper.